The Silk Road Experience

 This morning, your group will drive to the border of Tajikistan – a country that has been described as ‘mountains upon mountains upon mountains’ – you simply will not forget this!
 But first, you’ll need to cross the border on foot and on the other side, your specialist Tajik guide will be waiting for you!

 It’s been a long day, so this evening will be relatively relaxed.
-Unwind, over dinner with the other Fencoxers.
+Unwind over dinner with the other Fencoxers.

 INCLUDED: Breakfast, Lunch, Dinner

-ACCOMMODATION: Hotel Penjikent Plaza (or similar), Penjikent, Tajikistan
+ACCOMMODATION: Hotel Umariyon (or similar), Penjikent, Tajikistan

 This morning your group heads deep into the Fann mountains to a lake named after Alexander the Great.
 Iskander Kul is set at an altitude of 2,200 metres, you’ll feel the lighter air up there.